Kanaries/Rath/README.md

 Welcome to the [RATH Project](https://kanaries.net/).
 We are so excited to have you as part of our community.

-**RATH** is an open-source alternative to Data Analysis tools such as Tableau.
-It automates your Explotoary Data Analysis workflow with an AI-enhanced engine by discovering patterns and insights and presents multi-dimensional data visualization.
+**RATH** is an open-source alternative to Data Analysis and Visualization tools such as Tableau.
+It automates your Explotoary Data Analysis workflow with an Augmented Analytic engine by discovering patterns, insights, causals and presents those insights with powerful auto-generated multi-dimensional data visualization.

-**RATH** is an ongoing project, actively being developed and maintained by a group of data analysts, developers and community ethuastists.
-We are a group of people who are passionate about data visualization, data automation and exploratory data analysis (EDA).
+**RATH** is an ongoing project, actively being developed and maintained by a group of data scientists, developers and community ethuastists.
+We are a group of people who are passionate about creating the next generation of data analytic tool.

-💪Join the RATH Project, let's build it up!💪
+💪Join us, let's build it up!💪

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=Kanaries&repo=Rath&theme=radical)](https://github.com/Kanaries/Rath)